DocHatty/associative-dreaming-mcp-server/README.md

 ## What This Actually Is (Brutal Honesty)

-**This is ~90 lines of bookkeeping code.**
+**This is ~200 lines of bookkeeping code with actual measurement.**

 The server doesn't manipulate temperature, sampling, or model weights.
-It doesn't have a semantic network.
-It doesn't compute conceptual distances.
-The `chaosLevel` parameter is not a mathematical dial—it's a suggestion the LLM interprets.

 All the associative leaps, all the creative connections, all the insight generation—that happens in the LLM that *uses* this tool, not in the tool itself.

-**The server does exactly three things:**
-1. Tracks the path you've wandered (state persistence)
-2. Formats output so the journey is visible
-3. Provides structured permission for associative thinking
+**But unlike pure prompt scaffolding, this server actually measures things:**

+1. **Semantic distance** between consecutive concepts (word overlap + character trigrams)
+2. **Collision tension** between forced-together concepts
+3. **Drift calibration** — comparing intended chaosLevel with measured distance
+4. **Stuck detection** — alerting when the path circles in one semantic neighborhood
+5. **Session analytics** — aggregate metrics on exploration quality

+The `chaosLevel` parameter is still intent-signaling, not a physics engine.
+But now **the server tells you whether your actual drift matched your intent.**

 You could ask Claude to "think associatively" and get similar raw output.
 The same is true of Sequential Thinking: "think step by step" works without a tool.